DHTMLX/gantt-docs/data/desktop/server_side.md

 };
 ~~~

-Once the resource mode of the dataProcessor is enabled, if the DataProcessor is configured to REST mode - resources and resource assignments will be sent to the backend in separate requests.
+Once the resource mode of the dataProcessor is enabled, if the DataProcessor is configured to the REST mode - resources and resource assignments will be sent to the backend in separate requests.

-If you use the dataProcessor in the Custom Routing mode - you'll be able to capture changes of resource assignments and resources in the handler:
+If you use the dataProcessor in the Custom Routing mode, you'll be able to capture changes of resource assignments and resources in the handler:

 ~~~js
 gantt.createDataProcessor({